 Can You Lose Custody of Your Child in a Merits Hearing?

-If your child is removed he or she will be placed in foster care.
+If your child is removed he or she may be placed in foster care.

-If the judge removes the child from your home, he will also order a placement plan.
+If the judge removes the child from your home, he or she may order a placement plan.
 A placement plan essentially tells a parent or person acting as a parent what he or she needs to do to get the child back.

 The placement plan will usually include things such as: